jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 ![plot](images/springboot.png)

-We get a project ready to code containing already a workable _RestController_ and its test counterpart.
+We now have a project ready to code, and already containing a workable _RestController_ and its test counterpart.

 Execute `./jekaw project#pack` to generate the bootable jar.